osmc/skin.osmc/README.md

-# skin.osmc
+# skin.osmc.scope

-The default skin for OSMC.
+Scope edition of the default skin for OSMC.

+This version of the OSMC skin is made for Cinemascope/CIH projector setups.
+It supports masking for 2.40:1, 2.35:1, 2.33:1, 2.00:1 and 1.87:1 aspect ratios.

 For further information, check out the wiki here: https://osmc.tv/wiki/general/the-osmc-skin/